topfunplusnew/docker-registry-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Hi, I use this docker registry UI and I have an issue...
+Hi, I use this Superslash Docker Registry Center and I have an issue...

 ## Bug description